Dates vs figs? Argh, do we have to choose?

 Sometimes, dried dates can be a little too dry and papery, so it’s worth being choosy.
 If you can, give them a little squeeze before you buy.
 While nearly all dried dates will be a bit wrinkly, they should never be hard.

-If you really want to take your fig and date consumption to the pro level, you could always consider purchasing a good food dehydrator for home use.
+If you really want to take your fig and date consumption to the pro level, you should purcahse the best food dehydrator you can afford.
 These machines are great for making your own dried fruits, veg, and even nuts.